-Dean's National Alumni Society Scholarship - Funding from the UAB National Alumni Society for two scholarships per year, one to a graduate student and one to an undergraduate student.
-One student per program is nominated by the program director for consideration by the School's Scholarship Committee.

-Ethel M. and Jessie D. Smith Endowed Nursing and Allied Health Scholarship - Funding for baccalaureate students with GPA 3.0 or above and unmet financial need.
-Students apply to the UAB Office of Student Recruitment, Engagement and Success, SHPB 230.
+National Alumni Society Dean's Scholarship - Funding from the UAB National Alumni Society for two scholarships per year, one to a graduate student and one to an undergraduate student.
+Ethel M. and Jessie D. Smith Endowed Nursing and Allied Health Scholarship - Funding for students enrolled in SHP programs with GPA 3.0 or above and unmet financial need.
+Student must be a resident of the state of Alabama at the time of enrollment.